Refiner: Data Refining against Gradient Leakage Attacks in Federated Learning: Empirical Evaluation

 \subsection{Sub-components Analysis}

-In this section, we investigate the impact of four sub-components of \sysname on its performance.
+In this subsection, we investigate the impact of four sub-components of \sysname on its performance.
 We fix $\epsilon=0.1$.

 \textbf{Impact of balance factor $\beta$.} Table \ref{impact_beta} reports the performance of \sysname as $\beta$ varies against InvertingGrad.
 Overall, the higher $\beta$ is, the lower PMM is, and the higher MSE is.
-Moreover, the performance of \sysname is more robust to tuning $\beta$ compared with $\alpha$, \ie, there is not a huge performance shift w.r.t. different $\beta$.
-Thus, we believe setting $\alpha=1$ by default is a good option in practice.
+Moreover, the performance of \sysname is more robust to adjustments in $\beta$ as compared to $\alpha$, with negligible performance fluctuations across different values of $\beta$.
+Thus, maintaining $\beta$ at 1 may be a practical default.

-\textbf{Impact of refinement iterations $\iota$.} Refinement iterations can influence the quality of resultant robust data and Table \ref{impact_i} reports the performance of \sysname over different refinement iterations against InvertingGrad.
-An observation is that, the performance of \sysname intensively increases by raising refinement iterations from 1 to 100, but further enhancing refinement iterations from 100 to 200 only produces a slight improvement, suggesting that refinement iterations of 100 are sufficient for optimization convergence in practice.

-\textbf{Impact of $\alpha$.} Table \ref{impact_alpha} reports the performance of \sysname when configured with varying refinement iteration settings against InvertingGrad.
-It is observed that increasing the refinement iterations from 5 to 10 leads to a significant improvement in the performance of \sysname, enabling the acquisition of more PMM with similar PSNR (similar privacy protection ability).
-Intuitively, this is because during the early iterations, \sysname can maintain robust data to be noisy while effectively aligning gradients associated with clients' and robust data.
-Further increasing the refinement iterations to 15 or 20 only yields marginal enhancements, suggesting that a refinement iteration value of approximately 10 would be a preferable choice for practical applications if considering the time cost.
+\textbf{Impact of iterations $\iota$.} Table \ref{impact_alpha} reports the performance of \sysname when configured with varying $\alpha$ against InvertingGrad.
+Increasing iterations from 5 to 10 significantly bolsters \sysname's performance, enabling the acquisition of higher PMM with similar PSNR.
+Intuitively, early iterations tend to yield higher marginal benefits as the algorithm rapidly approaches convergence.
+Beyond a certain number of iterations (here identified as 10 iterations) is surpassed, \sysname reaches a point of saturation, beyond which significant returns are no longer generated.
+Hence, from both a performance and computational perspective, an approximation of 10 iterations serves as a practical choice.

-\textbf{Impact of $\tau$.} When considering the promotion of the alignment between client data and robust data gradients, $\tau$ plays a significant role.
-It directs more attention towards aligning the gradients of early layers, serving a dual purpose.
-Firstly, it aids in maintaining the performance of the model since the early layers contribute more significantly to its performance.
-Secondly, according to \cite{soteria}, the issue of privacy leakage is more closely associated with the gradients of later layers.
-The experimental results are summarized in Table \ref{impact_tau}.
-By including $\tau$ in \sysname, i.e., a transition from 1 to 0.97, we see only a marginal 1\% decrease in PMM, yet achieve a substantial 2-point reduction in PSNR.
-Further increasing the value of $\tau$ does not yield significant changes in PSNR and PMM, suggesting that the observed improvements reach a plateau.